AdobeDocs/commerce-marketplace/src/pages/guides/sellers/semantic-version-check.md

 If the submission is a "PATCH" level change, the submission is fast-tracked and is exempt from the Manual QA process.
 Otherwise, this check fails.

 A failed semantic version check has no impact on submission approval.
-If a submission receives Manual QA approval, then the app or extension will be published.
+If a submission receives Manual QA approval, then the extension will be published.

 ## Tools and environments used